Ewarton Community Centre Rainwater Catchment and Filtration System Project – Jamaica

 Construction and welding of the metal stands will be performed by Auto Thomas, Assistant-Treasurer of the Farmers Co-operative and welding expert.

-Plumbing assistance will be provided by master plumber, Ken Caldwell, PCV in Falmouth, Trelawny, Jamaica.
+Plumbing assistance will be provided by a master plumber, Ken Caldwell, PCV in Falmouth, Trelawny, Jamaica.

 After the system has been successfully created, water quality testing of the filtered water will be done by the Scientific Research Council to ensure that the water meets the standards of the Ministry of Health for safe drinking water.